Table of Contents

 Malformations of the Bladder

-Bladder exstrophy can be traced back to failed immigration of mesenchymal cells into the space between the abdominal wall and the bladder wall, resulting in absence of the muscular layer.
+Bladder exstrophy can be traced back to failed migration of mesenchymal cells into the space between the abdominal wall and the bladder wall, resulting in absence of the muscular layer.
 The posterior wall of the bladder and the openings of the ureters are exposed.
 Incontinence occurs due to protrusion of the wall of the bladder into the anterior abdominal wall.

 Malformations of the Urethra